 We recognize that small businesses may not have the marketing and business development staff that medium to large businesses are able to maintain.
 We offer the following general suggestions for consideration as you develop and implement your marking strategy with DHS small business specialists.

 For general/introductory marketing to DHS, electronic marketing is recommended over making cold calls to the specialists.
-When conducting electronic marketing it is suggested that the firm provide two electronic marketing documents which should provide an overview of the firm’s capabilities.
+When conducting electronic marketing we suggested that the firms provide two electronic marketing documents which should provide an overview of the firm’s capabilities.

-1. The first attachment is the firm’s capability statement.
-It is suggested that the statement be no more than one or two pages long and not be embedded with a lot of pictures or graphics.
-It is suggested the statement be organized in three informational segments.
+- The first attachment is the firm’s capability statement.
+We suggest that the statement be no more than one or two pages long and not be embedded with a lot of pictures or graphics.
+We suggest that the statement be organized in three informational segments.

 - The second segment should provide the firm’s core competencies/capabilities and any unique performance factors.
-The information should be framed around the specific DHS organization/program office the firm is marketing.
+The information should be framed around the specific DHS organization/program office the firm is marketing to.
 For example, if the firm is marketing to the U.S. Secret Service (USSS), it should review the organizational and mission information on the USSS Business Opportunities website, the current Fiscal Year Procurement Forecast and FedBizOpps opportunities, and then demonstrate how the firm’s capabilities will address the specific or general needs of the USSS.

 - The third segment should provide the firm’s DHS related past performance and provide any relevant past performance contracts and references.
 If the firm does not have any direct DHS prime or subcontracting past performance, it should review other past performance and establish relevancy to DHS.
 For example, state or local government, private sector experience or other government agencies.